AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call sad coffee?
+What do you call a girl between two posts?

-Despresso.
+Annette.
 <!-- JOKE-END -->